Looking for the best way to seal black limestone paving?

 The term ‘wet look’ causes some confusion.
 Wet look finish means different things to different people!
 Wet look can mean a product which creates a sheen, or a product which produces depth of colour without a sheen.

-It is important to understand that Black Limestone Restorer deepens colour but does not create a sheen.
+It is important to understand that Black Limestone Restorer deepens colour but does not create a sheen (so not overtly shiny).
 A little like wetting with water but the stone retains its natural matt appearance, once cured.

 What does a shiny wet look sealer do that is so different to your product?